Visual Observations

 10/11/07: At 11:55PM, observed galaxy

-this group is the spiral galaxy NGC-192, a
+spiral galaxy NGC-192, a lens-shaped

-lens-shaped galaxy which lies at the
+galaxy which lies at the lower right of this

-lower right of this triangular group.
-It is
+triangular group.
+It is approximately 2

-3 arcminutes to the NNE lies NGC-196,
+is 13.4 magnitude.
+3 arcminutes to the

-a 13.8 magnitude spiral which is about
+spiral which is about 1.5 arcminutes in

-1.5 arcminutes in size.
-The faint galaxy
+size.
+The faint galaxy between them in

-between them in the photo at right, NGC-
+the photo at right, NGC- 197, is 15th

-197, is 15th magnitude, and was not seen.
+magnitude, and was not seen.

 About 5 arcminutes to the east (left) of

-NGC-192 is the face-on spiral NGC-201.
+NGC-192is the face-on spiral NGC-201

-Visually it is large and diffuse and of even
+Visually it is large and diffuse and of

-surface brightness.
-NGC-192 is also
+even surface brightness.
+NGC-192 is

-known as Hickson 7a, NGC-196 as 7b, and
+also known as Hickson 7a, NGC-196 as

-NGC-201 as 7c.
-This group is one of the
+7b, and NGC-201 as 7c.
+This group is in

-Galaxy Groups & Clusters program.
-This
+Groups & Clusters program.
+This group

-group was observed using the C-11 at
+was observed using the C-11 at

 175X.
-Limiting magnitude tonight was 6.0.
+Limiting magnitude tonight was

-Image courtesy of the Digital Sky Survey.
+6.0.(Image courtesy of the Digital Sky

 10/12/07: At 1:00AM, Observed the

-interesting group of galaxies pictured to
+interesting group of galaxies pictured to the

-the right.
+right.
 This is the NGC-80 group in the

 constellation of Andromeda.
 The brightest